-It’s good to feel rewarded by the work we do.
+It’s good to feel rewarded by the work we do at our workplace.

 What that looks like may vary from person to person but ultimately it boils down to: being acknowledged for a job well done, being trusted to get on with what you know you’re capable of, feeling a sense of pride in what you do and enjoying great working relationships.

 “I love coming to work.
 I’m always learning new things.
 My manager is very encouraging and ensures I get lots of training.
 I get on really well with everyone here at work, they’re all so supportive and I love chatting with the clients.”